Navigating conflict. Building capacity.

 Southern Law’s lawyers guide workplaces and organizations experiencing conflict, or wanting to proactively avoid it, to find the solutions that enhance their commitment to building a positive culture.
 We offer this guidance from a position of neutrality, confidentiality, fairness, and respect.

-Organizational Growth Through A Rebuild
+Organizational Growth through a Rebuild

 In response to a resolving conflict, the long-term solution lies in a thoughtful ‘Rebuild’.
 A Rebuild can combine any of our services to help organizations heal divisions, restore trust, improve policies and procedures, and move forward with positive momentum.
 A Rebuild is an opportunity to translate problems resolved into learnings for broader organizational growth and positive cultural change.
 Training, post-mortem review, mediations, assessments, and ‘what did we learn today’ analysis, conducted in a manner that respects privacy and allows for learnings beyond the immediate complaint or concern, support sustainable organizational transformation.